univention/univention-corporate-server/doc/manual/ip-config/web-proxy.rst

-   To prevent unauthorized users from opening websites nonetheless, additional measures are required to prevent these users from bypassing the proxy server and accessing the Internet.
+   To prevent unauthorized users from opening websites nonetheless, additional measures are required to prevent these users from bypassing the proxy server and accessing the internet.
 This can be done, for example, by limiting all HTTP traffic through a firewall.

 The proxy authentication (and as a result the possible verification of the group